GraphLab: GraphLab toolkits

-Award Winning Software

-A solution based on Graphlab collaborative filtering library won the 5th place in ACM Yahoo!
-KDD CUP challenge, track1, out of more than 1000 participants.
-LeBuShiShu team used a mixture of 12 different algorithms and deployed 10,000 CPU hours on BlackLight supercomputer.
-Most of the utilized algorithms and techniques are now part of the GraphLab Collaborative FIltering Toolkit.

 Turi

 Turi (formerly called Dato and before that GraphLab Inc.) is a company that was founded by Prof. Carlos Guestrin from University of Washington in May 2013 to continue development support of the GraphLab open source project.
 Dato Inc. raised a $6.75M Series A from Madrona Venture Group and New Enterprise Associates (NEA).
 They raised a $18.5M Series B from Vulcan Capital and Opus Capital, with participation from Madrona and NEA.
 On August 5, 2016, Turi was acquired by Apple Inc. for $200,000,000.